Really? This is my job?

 -Picture is the stolen from Andrey Dorokhov's flickr page - this picture rocks - as do the rest of his shots.

 Here is the deal, the conference, in and of itself, isn't the problem - the panels are interesting (usually), the networking is freaking incredible, and the music and film are like a little virtual cherry on top of my interactive conference sundae.
 But the damn thing is in my backyard.
 IT IS IN MY TOWN, and I therefore hate it.
 I like to run around Lady Bird Lake, but during SXSW it is like a punked out version of frogger - getting to the lake, dodging the hipsters, the unloading vans, the herds of folks walking to their tweet-up breakfast - it is a nightmare.
 I like eating at any number of Austin institutions, but the wait associated with the influx of conference attendees is more than I can bear.
 I like watching March Madness with Longhorn fans, not a plethora of out of town visitors determined to support their alma mater in between panel sessions and Japanese punk bands (Peelander-Z is actually kind of cool, I have to admit it).
+But more than all of that, I don't want to go have drinks at Scoble's party, find the show with the most celebs or gather the most foursquare points - because my husband and puppies are waiting for me at home.
+My desk, with all its ridiculous demands, is waiting at my office.
+My everyday life has to run concurrently with the show and that is a nearly impossible feat.

 As usual, I whined my way through SXSW this year, missing more than I saw, participating by following along on twitter, thoroughly enjoying myself when I did venture out, but for the most part kicking and screaming the whole way.
+Peace out, SXSW - I'll see you next year.
+And I will try to work on my bad attitude in the down time.

 *Not the wind one - I love clean energy